 The BioStation CT's unique design includes a 30 space rack that can accommodate a wide variety of vessels, such as culture flasks, 35mm dishes and multi-well plates.
-As 30–24-well plates can be placed in the BioStation CT, there are endless configurations for simultaneous experimentation.
+Up to 30 multi-well plates can be placed in the BioStation CT, enabling a wide range of complex, custom configurations for imaging assays.

 The transfer unit automatically transfers culture vessels from the rack to the inverted microscope according to a configured schedule.
 This transfer is executed with great care to avoid media splashing and mechanical vibration.

 The BioStation CT is not only for culture and observation of cells, as it places great importance on cell traceability for each experiment.
 Post-culture experiments can also be conducted with high reliability.

 - Removing culture vessels, viewing records and preparing schedules requires the user to log in.
 Use of a log-in menu allows secure storage of important cells and verification of all access and manipulation.

 - With an easy-to-use and visually intuitive software menu, the number of culture vessels stored in each storage space is visible at a glance.
 Selected vessels can be individually moved to the access gate by the transfer unit, leaving all other trays untouched.